-- the maximum level of Net financial Debt/EBITDA; - minimum level of EBITDA/Interest expense, and - minimum level of own paid tangible assets.
+- the maximum level of Net financial Debt/EBITDA; - · minimum level of own paid tangible assets.

-These ratios are included as covenants into loan agreements (Note 15).
+These ratios are included as covenants into loan agreements (Note 16).
 The Group is in compliance with externally imposed capital requirements.

 (ii) Legislation requirements

 The Group is subject to the following externally imposed capital requirements that have been established for joint stock companies by the legislation of Russian Federation: